Archdiocesan Hurricane Harvey Updates

-Recovery from catastrophes such as Hurricane Harvey takes years.
-We need your help to recover from this disaster and continue to serve the faithful of the Archdiocese.
+Recovery from catastrophes like Hurricane Harvey will take years.
+We need your help to recover from this disaster and continue to serve the faithful of the Archdiocese and those in need in the greater community.
 Thank you for your prayers and your generosity.

 You can also donate to Catholic Charities of the Archdiocese of Galveston-Houston and to the Society of St. Vincent de Paul.

 IMPACT ON THE ARCHDIOCESE

 In the weeks after the storm, 80-plus parish, school and archdiocesan locations reported damage from Hurricane Harvey.
 Of those parish and school sites, 4 locations have sustained damage that has been categorized as catastrophic: Shrine of the True Cross Parish and School in Dickinson, St. Francis of Assisi Parish and School in Houston, St. Ignatius Loyola Parish in Spring and St. Philip the Apostle Parish in Huffman.
 Each site experienced several feet of water in each building on campus.

 The communities moved quickly on the road to recovery finding new locations to celebrate Masses with their communities and are working hard to rebuild and reopen their churches and schools.